 A corner is considered correctly recovered if the distance is within 10 pixels and the angle difference is less than 5 degrees.
 For semantic label evaluation, room type predictions are additionally used for finding matches.
+By default, we use F1 score for Room, Corner, and Angle for all evaluations.
 For WAFFLE, we report room prediction performance using IoU score to access zero-shot performance on the segmentation task.
-Throughout this section, we mainly use F1 score as the representative measure for Room/Corner/Angle evaluation, additional metrics are reported in the appendix.
+Additional metrics are reported in \cref{subsec:full_comp}.

 \minihead{Baselines.} We mainly utilize HEAT~\cite{chen2022heat}, RoomFormer~\cite{yue2023roomformer}, FRI-Net~\cite{xu2024fri}--models originally designed for point-cloud density maps—for conducting a quantitative evaluation, finetuning these models to perform floorplan reconstruction from rasterized floorplan inputs.
 We also compare our method against Raster2Graph~\cite{hu2024r2g} on raster-to-vector conversion task using their provided dataset.
 Since Raster2Graph requires per-corner neighboring room class annotations, we can only evaluate it on the Raster2Graph dataset proposed by its authors.